 During the current year, in view of the continuing significance of the operation of the property holding segment, the CODM revised the organisation of segments that are used to allocate resources and assess performance, and considered to change its analysis based on nature of the property holding, being (i) commercial property holding and (ii) residential property holding, which is currently the basis used for the purpose of allocating resources and assessing their performance, and also the basis of organisation of the Group for managing the business operations.
 Other than the commercial property holding and residential property holding segments, the CODM continues to review the performance of securities investment segment as similar basis as prior years.
-Trading of commercial properties and hotels operation and strategic alliances with the joint venture partners of the joint ventures and associates, and investment and trading of residential properties and strategic alliances with the joint venture partners of the joint ventures and associates are aggregated into single reportable segments, respectively, as the CODM considered that they have similar economic characteristics.
+Trading of commercial properties and hotels operation and strategic alliances with the joint venture partners of the joint venture and associates are aggregated into single reportable segments, respectively, as the CODM considered that they have similar economic characteristics.